One of the things I love about this creamy, gluten-free chicken Marsala recipe is how easy it is to make.

 This recipe calls for Marsala wine, heavy cream, and basil.
 That’s right.
 Basil!
 I think the basil tastes excellent with this dish and matches the overall flavor.
 Thyme is an excellent choice as well and most common.
 But there’s something about the basil that I just adore in this gluten-free chicken Marsala recipe.

 Don’t worry.
-You can save the remaining basil to make this strawberry crumble for dessert after.
-You’ll thank me for it.
+You can save the remaining basil to make this caprese bruschetta for another day.
+You’ll thank me for it later.

 I don’t use chicken stock in this recipe.
 I actually add a bit more wine to the dish!
 Alot of Marsala recipes call for about a 1/2 cup of wine, however, I use a full cup here.
 Use about 1/4 first to deglaze the pan after searing the chicken thighs.